 - Understand macro and microeconomic shifts in the economy to make educated and informed decisions.

-- Professionals must be well versed with financial products and their performance behaviour.
+- Professionals must be well versed in financial products and their performance behavior.

 - They must have excellent client servicing and inter-personal skills to explain their decisions to industry-outsiders.